adstuart/azure-vwan-asa/README.md

 ### Resilience deployment options

-With regular VPN Gateways we have the option of either Active/Standby nodes, or Active/Active nodes.

 **Active/Standby**

 ![](images/2022-09-26-08-21-31.png)

 With regular VPN Gateways, we have the option of running the underlying nodes in an A/S state, wherein we always connect our remote sites to the primary active node, via a single tunnel from each remote On-Premises public IP endpoint.
-The main benefit of this deployment type, is that if the Active node fails, both the tunnel endpoint PiP, as well as any BGP configuration fails over to the standby node.
+The main benefit of this deployment type, is that if the Active node fails, both the tunnel endpoint PiP, **as well as any BGP configuration** fails over to the standby node.

-> I.e. The On-Prem device/firewall can be configured with a single tunnel, and even if there is a failure in Azure, service will resume automatically after the standby nodes takes over.
+> I.e. The On-Prem device/firewall can be configured with a single tunnel, and even if there is a node failure in Azure, service will resume automatically after the standby nodes takes over (~30 seconds).
 This is an important point in the context of Cisco ASA, as we will see later.

 > This failover behaviour within active/standby includes both the tunnel PiP failover, as well as any associated BGP speaker endpoint within Azure (i.e. your BGP sessions will come back online automagically)